What Is Internet Regulation? Your Guide to the Internet and Its Rules

 The first acts of regulation occurred in the 90s.
 However, the first official act that set the law was the Telecommunications Act of 1996.
 It put together a few rules over how the Internet should be used.

 Think of the regulation as the spider to the web.
 It keeps things nicely webbed so that it won't be broken down by a breach.

 In certain circumstances, Internet regulation also takes the form of "censorship."
 This information control can be carried out by a variety of parties for different purposes.
-It may differ from one country to the other, but overall, it has the following purposes:
+It may differ from one country to the other, but overall, it has the following purpose for data privacy:

 Who Regulates the Internet?

 The one in charge of regulating the Internet is the Government.
 Each country will have its own Internet laws, which is why it is easier to gain access to content and information in some countries compared to others.

 In the United States, for example, there are several agencies that regulate the Internet.
 Some of these are: